dspringuel-va/blog-posts/solid-principles/README.md

 The Dependency Inversion Principle can be define in two ways:

 >*High-level module should not depend on low-level modules.
-Both should depend on abstraction*
+Both should depend on abstraction.*

 >*Abstractions should not depend upon details.
-Details should depend upon abstraction*
+Details should depend upon abstraction.*

 Some might ask why it is called the Dependency *Inversion* Principle.
 Where does the inversion come from?